 Picard Angst Commodity Funds

-Picard Angst All Commodity Tracker weaker than the basis strategy
+Picard Angst All Commodity Tracker with a strong start to the year

-The broad commodity benchmarks mostly gained in December.
-The broadly diversified Bloomberg Commodity TR Index improved moderately by +1.02%, while the S&P GSCI Commodity TR Index benefited from its high energy exposure (+3.28%).
-Our in-house PACI strategy, however, struggled on various fronts in December and declined by -0.52%.
-This was particularly due to the high exposure to precious metals and soft commodities (raw sugar) as well as the strategic decision not to allocate to natural gas.
-The Picard Angst All Commodity Tracker Plus Fund performed weaker than the base strategy with a return of -0.87% (share class D in USD), as the adaptive roll and contract selection overlay made a negative contribution in the reporting month.
+The broad commodity benchmarks mostly registered broad-based gains in January.
+The broadly diversified Bloomberg Commodity TR Index improved by +3.95%, while the S&P GSCI Commodity TR Index advanced by +3.32%.
+Our in-house PACI strategy had an even stronger start into the new year with a gain of +4.30%.
+The outperformance was owed primarily to the portfolio selection in the energy sector (exclusion of US natural gas) as well as among base metals.
+The Picard Angst All Commodity Tracker Plus Fund performed weaker than the base strategy with a return of +3.90% (share class D in USD), as the adaptive roll and contract selection overlay made a negative contribution in the reporting month.

 Show more